cettia/cettia.github.io/guides/cettia-tutorial.md

 - It provides a bunch of useful helpers to help write more declarative and readable code.
 - It is designed not to share data between servers and can be scaled horizontally with ease.

-This document is originally written as an introductory tutorial to Cettia but now covers all the features of the Cettia.
+This document is originally written as an introductory tutorial to Cettia but now covers all the features of the Cettia as a reference document.
 Code snippets covered in the document are partially included in the Cettia starter kit and the source code for the starter kit is available at [https://github.com/cettia/cettia-starter-kit](https://github.com/cettia/cettia-starter-kit).

 ### Setting Up the Project

 First, be sure that you have Java 8+ and Maven 3+ installed.
-According to statistics from Maven Central, Servlet 3 and Java WebSocket API 1 are the most-used web frameworks in writing Cettia applications, so we will use them to build the Cettia starter kit.
+According to statistics from Maven Central, Servlet 3 and Java WebSocket API 1 are the most-used web frameworks in writing Cettia applications, so we will use them to build an example project.
 Of course, you can use other frameworks like Spring, Vert.x, and Netty as you will see later.

-Create a directory called `starter-kit`.
+Create a directory called an `example`.
 We will write and manage only the following three files in the directory:

 1. `pom.xml`: the Maven project descriptor.